Giving Back to Those Who Serve

 Military and Veteran Resources

 The Post-9/11 GI Bill provides more opportunities for veterans to receive reimbursement for pursued education and certification.
 Veterans can only apply these benefits to licensing or certification exams that are approved by the Department of Veterans Affairs (VA).
-To view a complete list of VA approved programs and exams,
+To

 Federal Resources for Displaced Workers